check-spelling-sandbox/cilium/Documentation/security/policy/language.rst

 .. note::

-	Services based rules rules will only take effect on Kubernetes services without a selector.
+	Services based rules will only take effect on Kubernetes services without a selector.

 Traffic from pods to services running in your cluster can be allowed via